simics-ja/mysql-playground/README.md

 ```
 docker-compose up -d
 ```
 4. Start the test.
-This command execute test.php in the current case directory.
+This command execute `current_case/test/main.php`.
+If you want to execute a specific test, you can specify php file in `current_case/test`.
 ```
-command/test_case.php
+command/run_test.php
+or
+command/run_test.php <php-filename>
 ```
 5. Stop MySQL
 ```